You will find flyers, class descriptions and teacher bios below. Are you ready to register for classes? Click HERE!

 LAEF – No Class Days

-No class days for LAEF at all Elementary Schools except for Weaver
+No class days for LAEF at all Elementary Schools (Including CDC) except for Weaver

 No class days for LAEF at Weaver